Elizabeth Hurley, 52, Goes Topless Under See Through Kaftan In Revealing Photo, Reports ‘Express’

 Hurley took the heart-racing photo for her beachwear line and the Instagram account for the fashion brand describes the dress as a light and breezy Luna Kaftan, which is made from hand embroidered and pure cotton.

-Due to her incredible physique, The Royals actress sometimes models her own designs.
+Due to her incredible physique, the Royals actress sometimes models her own designs.

 The 52-year-old actress is no stranger to modeling.
 Elizabeth has appeared on the cover of British Vogue five times and has been on the front cover of other publications, such as GQ, Esquire, Elle and Harper’s Bazaar.